-- AASB 101 'Presentation of Financial Statements'; - AASB 107 'Cash Flow Statements'; - AASB 108 'Accounting Policies, Changes in Accounting Estimates and Errors'; - AASB 1031 'Materiality'; - AASB 1048 'Interpretation and Application of Standards'; and - AASB 1054 'Australian Additional Disclosures'.
+- AASB 101 'Presentation of Financial Statements'; - AASB 107 'Cash Flow Statements': - AASB 108 'Accounting Policies, Changes in Accounting Estimates and Errors'; - AASB 110 'Events after the End of the Reporting Period'; - AASB 1048 'Interpretation and Application of Standards'; and - AASB 1054 'Australian Additional Disclosures'.

-A number of new standards, amendments to standards and interpretations, were effective for annual periods beginning on or after 1 January 2014, and have not been applied in preparing this financial report.
+A number of new standards, amendments to standards and interpretations, were effective for annual periods beginning on or after 1 January 2015, and have not been applied in preparing this financial report.
 The company has reviewed these standards and interpretations, and determined none of these standards and interpretations materially impact the company.

-The financial report was authorised for issue by the directors on 8 April 2015.
+The financial report was authorised for issue by the directors on 27 April 2016.